For the first time since the Russian invasion in February, European countries did not pledge additional weapons to Ukraine in July.

 Ukraine is waiting for an automated German air defense system that uses IRIS-T missiles to shoot down enemy aircraft and missiles.
 Five Gepard anti-aircraft tanks have arrived so far.
 Germany has promised to send fifteen.
 It has refused to share its state-of-the-art Leopard 2 tank.

 The Baltic states and Poland have paid the most relative to the size of their economies.
-Italy is among the least generous countries.
+Italy is among the least generous nations.
 The Dutch contribution is average with almost half a billion euros in support, of which €172 million are weapons.